MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/in-cs-operator.md

 ### Tabular expression

-The following query shows how to use `has_any` with a tabular expression.
+The following query shows how to use `in` with a tabular expression.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA8tJLVEIyS+IN40PLkksSS1WsFXg5VIAguCS/KJc17LUvJJiiECNQnFpbm5iUWZVqkJyfmleiYamQlKlAlgbTEVJfoGCKUgUrCDeGmgWkjlAXo1CeUZqUSpEl0JmnoIGsuWaYBVgvQBWFNNCmAAAAA==" target="_blank">Run the query</a>